slbailey/Retrovue/docs/runtime/schedule_service.md

 - Movie ends at 07:00 local (Day B)
 - Day B's schedule must account for 06:00–07:00 being occupied by carryover

+**When building the next broadcast day, ScheduleService must honor rollover carryover.
+If the previous day's programming continues past rollover, the new broadcast day does not start scheduling fresh content until that carryover ends.**

+**Example: If rollover is 06:00 but a movie runs to 07:00, the first schedulable slot for the new day is 07:00, not 06:00.**

+This maintains broadcast discipline and prevents double-scheduling conflicts.

 ## Critical Rules

 **ChannelManager never snaps playback at 06:00.**